Student Handbook Sub Banner

 Scholarships are a form of gift aid that does not require repayment.
 They may be based entirely on academic excellence or on financial need and academic excellence.

-If you have received a scholarship from Wright State as an incoming or transfer student, you may apply for additional scholarship assistance.
-A student may receive more than one scholarship as long as the combination of scholarships does not exceed the cost of tuition, room and board, and books for one academic year.
+First-year students, continuing, and transfer students can apply online for multiple donor-based scholarships funded through the Wright State University Foundation and also scholarships funded by the University.
+If you have received an academic performance scholarship from Wright State as an incoming or transfer student, you may apply for additional scholarship assistance.
+A student may receive more than one scholarship as long as the combination of scholarships does not exceed the cost of attendance as determined by the office of financial aid.
+To receive detailed information regarding the application process and important deadlines, visit https://www.wright.edu/raider-connect/loans-scholarships-and-grants/scholarships.

 A separate scholarship search database is available on the financial aid web page at http://www.wright.edu/raider-connect/loans-scholarships-and-grants.
 Click on “Scholarships” and “Other Scholarship Opportunities.”

-Raider Connect provides consolidated student enrollment service to students.
+Raider Connect provides one-stop enrollment service to students.
 Students can contact Raider Connect regarding financial aid related questions.
-To contact Raider Connect, call (937) 775-4000 or e-mail firstname.lastname@example.org.
+To contact Raider Connect, call (937) 775-4000 or e-mail email@example.com.